-All documentation of safety and health activities described herein shall be recorded and maintained by SKANSKA/TULLY JV.
-Documentation of near misses, and the correction of hazardous conditions that were noticed due to the heightened safety and health awareness that this partnership creates, shall be completed by SKANSKA/TULLY JV at least quarterly.
+All documentation of safety and health activities described herein shall be recorded and maintained by SEW and / or its designated safety and health representative.
+Documentation of near misses, and the correction of hazardous conditions that were noticed due to the heightened safety and health awareness that this partnership creates, shall be completed by SEW and / or its designated safety and health representative at least quarterly.

 5.2 OSHA’s Role

-Provide initial and continued review and evaluation of Skanska/Tully JV's compliance with the partnership agreement.
+Provide initial and continued review and evaluation of SEW Construction JV compliance with the partnership agreement.

 5.2.2 Incident Trend Analysis

 Provide feedback on incident trends and patterns as needed.